konstantintutsch/C-Adw/CODE_OF_CONDUCT.md

 # Code of Conduct

-Rules and consequences for behaviour within the project community.
+Rules and consequences for behavior within the project community.

 ## Goals